Collegiate a cappella: Performance styles

 Collegiate a cappella spans many music genres and styles including jazz, pop, jazz-influenced pop, fusion, barbershop, rhythm and blues, madrigals, alternative and hard rock, comedy, Jewish (including Yiddish or Hebrew songs), Christian (including Christian pop and rearranged hymns), and South Asian fusion.
 Differences in musical styles and individual group preferences result in a great diversity of music arrangements and performances.

 Costume

 The costumes and uniforms that the groups display present a message to the audience.
 They may vary in levels of uniformity and formality.
 Each group has a "brand" and a "look/style" to their members.
-Costumes can be whatever a group wants them to be, but aesthetic appearances is a pleasing visual for the audience and, most importantly, the judges.
+Costumes can be whatever a group wants them to be, but aesthetic appearances is an important aspect of performance.

 Choreography

 Within the ICCA and ICHSA is a point system.
 Each group is judged based on several things, some of which including sound, blend, harmonies, choreography, and many more.
 Choreography is a big factor in determining how many points a group will get, and how clean and precise their movements are is also vital.